 The Starr Awards are given each year to individual academies in MNPS high schools to conduct projects that support the five characteristics of an MNPS graduate.
 The Starr Awards are named for Starr Herrman who was instrumental in the development of the Academies of Nashville.

 Each high school academy coach will inform their teachers, counselors, and staff of the application process.
 Once submitted, a diverse panel of judges will review and select the top applications for funding.
 Awards will range from $750 to $2,500.
-Applications for funding for 2016-2017 are closed, and the winners have been announced.
-The next round of applications will be announced in the fall.
+Applications for funding for 2017-2018 are closed, and the winners have been announced.
+The next round of applications will be announced in the fall of 2018.

-Applicants whose submissions are selected for funding were honored and celebrated at the Starr Award Luncheon on October 17th,2016.
-Additionally, award recipients will submit an evaluation form about the outcome of their funded projects on April 17, 2017.
+Applicants whose submissions are selected for funding were honored and celebrated at the Starr Awards Luncheon.
+Additionally, award recipients will submit an evaluation form about the outcome of their funded projects by April 18, 2018.

 Application is released